NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Magic Warrior Transformation.md

 **Prerequisites** Magic Warrior Dedication
 * * *
 You can transform fully into the animal your mask represents.
-You gain the [[3-Rules/Character Building/Spells/M/Magic Warrior Transformation|Magic Warrior Transformation]] focus spell.
+You gain the [[Spells/Magic Warrior Transformation|Magic Warrior Transformation]] focus spell.

-*Source: Pathfinder Lost Omens: World Guide*
+*Source: Pathfinder Lost Omens World Guide*
 *OGL*